prebid/Prebid.js/modules/fpdModule/index.md

 Validation Submodule:
 - verify OpenRTB datatypes, remove/warn any that are likely to choke downstream readers
 - verify that certain OpenRTB attributes are not specified
-- optionally suppress user FPD based on a TBD opt-out signal (_pubcid_optout)
+- optionally suppress user FPD based on the existence of _pubcid_optout

 1. Module initializes on first load and set bidRequestHook